UCL/TDMS/tdms/tests/system/README.md

   # The name of a .mat input file that needs to be (re) generated for this test to execute
   # The remainder of this block contains properties that only apply when generating, or running tests using mat_file_1.mat as an input to tdms

-  # The file that is passed to iteratefdtd_matrix in run_bscan
+  # The file that is passed to iteratefdtd_matrix in run_bscan.
+These paths are relative to the data/input_generation/input_files directory
   input_file: input_file_name.m
   # One of fs (freespace), sph (sphere), cyl (cylinder), or sc (point-source at the origin).
 The shape of the scattering obstacle.
   obstacle: fs